 Matching Impedance is a characteristic of Radiofrequency or microwave design.
-The impedance equal to 50 ohms is required to effectively transmit the signal’s power from input to destination loaded with minimum distortions.
+An impedance of 50 ohms is required to effectively transmit the signal’s power from input to destination loaded with minimum distortions.

-It displays impedance of the transmission line is contrarily relative to the line girth and specifically.
+It displays that impedance of the transmission line is contrarily relative to the line girth.
 Corresponding to the wideness of the substantial dielectric layers.

 Due to this condition.
 The operative dielectric constant of PCB components is used in a stripline schematic.
 It will be greater than the dielectric constituents used in a microstrip schematic.